cop-pilot-eu/cicd-documentation/cluster-documentation.md

 automation scripts, and CI/CD pipelines required to connect to the COP-PILOT platform and use its services.

-It is structured by platform layer:

--   SIF Layer
--   DO Layer (Domain Orchestrator)
--   ESO Layer
--   Data Management Layer

 ------------------------------------------------------------------------

 # 🟣 SIF Layer